RoseCityRobotics/rcr-foundations/git/README.md

 # Git: Version Control Foundations

-Version control is a fundamental skill for developers and researchers.
+Version control is a fundamental skill for developers.
 Git lets you track changes, collaborate with others, and maintain a history of your work.
 This folder contains a series of guides to introduce Git from the ground up.